 (Page 356, below Equation (13))

 This resulting value Pnew is updated based on the value Prange transmitted regularly to the CPE by the BS through the RNG-CMD MAC message (see 7.7.6) to keep the TPC of the RF link up-to-date.
 The CPE shall be calibrated by the manufacturer so that the actual EIRP density per subcarrier transmitted by the CPE corresponds to the level indicated by the Prange variable resulting from the RNG-CMD message (within 0.5 dB).
-The default normalized CNR values per modulation for the binary convolutional code (BCC), except for the CDMA code, are given in Table228.
+The default normalized CNR values per modulation for the binary convolutional code (BCC) and multidimensional trellis coded modulation (MD-TCM), except for the CDMA code, are given in Table228.
 These values may be overridden by the BS by using a dedicated UCD message (see Table33).
 The second column is the default value and third column is informative and indicative of the modulation performance in a multipath channel.

 [End of proposed change]